Fire-Dragon-DoL/boostit/README.md

 Notice that the test suite starts after 30 seconds but the databases might not have started yet.
 Please increase this delay by modifying `boom/test.sh`.

-### What did you not include in your solution that you want us to know about?
-Were you short on time and not able to include something that you want us to know about?
-Please list it here so that we know that you considered it.

-A pleasant user interface is missing (no CSS applied to the existing one).

 #### Interactive Testing

 Example `curl` commands can be found in `boom/interactive` directory.